 Who are you marketing your SaaS offering to?

-- If you’re In-market… look for patterns within your customer base to define market segments
+- If you’re already in-market… look for patterns within your customer base to define market segments

-- If you have different segments you’re selling to, the questions below should be answered for each one
+- If you have different segments you’re selling to – multiple Ideal Customer profiles – then the questions below should be answered for each one

 What value will they get from your offering?